zostera/django-icons/README.rst

 Requirements
 ============

-Python >= 3.6 and matching supported Django versions.
+This package requires a Python 3.6 or newer and Django 2.2 or newer.

+The combination must be supported by the Django Project.
+See "Supported Versions" on https://www.djangoproject.com/download/.

 Running the demo
 ================